Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What banking products does Capital One offer?Capital One offers checking and savings accounts for personal and business banking.
 It’s 360 products are all completely online.

 - Kids Savings Account.
 Introduce kids to banking with this no-fee savings account.
 It comes with online and mobile banking access as well as parental controls.
-It has a high interest rate of 1% , and doesn’t require a minimum balance.
+It has a 0.3% interest rate and no required minimum balance.

 - 360 Checking.
-The main selling points of this online-only checking account are it’s high interest rates and no fees.
-Interest rates start at 0.2% to 1% depending on your balance are much higher than the national average.
-It’s free to open and maintain the account, and you’ll pay nothing to withdraw your money from 39,000 Capital One and Allpoint ATMs across the country.
+The main selling points of this online-only checking account are it’s 0.1% APY and no fees.
+Plus, you’ll pay nothing to withdraw your money from 39,000 Capital One and Allpoint ATMs across the country.